Fireworks in the Gardens

 hybridizers are featured, including several from Daylily World (David Kirchhoff

-Kathy’s selected tetraploid seedlings), Linda Michaels, Lee Pickles, and Guy
+Kathy’s selected tetraploid seedlings), and Guy

 Pierce.